JieYang-JY/Dynamics-of-Serial-Dependence/README.md

 2) Make sure you have the toolbox 'psignifit' on your computer, or download it from the following link (and add to matlab paths): https://github.com/wichmann-lab/psignifit/archive/master.zip
    - This is the version (psignifit 4) we used in this study.
+   - If you have added the folder path of an early version of this toolbox, please try to remove it.

 3) Open and run the m file MAIN_AdaptiveParadigm (or MAIN_RegularParadigm) to analyze the data in the adaptive paradigm (or the regular paradigm).
    - The calculated results and plotted figures will be saved in the Results folder.